Nethrenial/sysco_typescript_session/pages/topic-interfaces/more-examples.md

 // however we can't use any other objects that implement AnimalLike somewhere that expects a Dog (just like in OOP)
 ```

+We'll see even more examples later on, but for now, let's move on to the next topic.